bazad/launchd-portrep/README.md

 Since the behavior on macOS hasn't changed, I basically copied Ian Beer's exploit strategy for this vulnerability.
 We send exception messages to launchd containing coreservicesd's service port until we free launchd's send right to that port.
-We can detect when we've freed the right by calling `bootstrap_look_up` again on the service: if launchd returns an invalid port name, then we've successfully freed launchd's send right to the port.
+We can detect when we've freed the right by calling bootstrap_look_up() again on the service: if launchd returns an invalid port name, then we've successfully freed launchd's send right to the port.
 Then, we repeatedly register and unregister a large number of services with launchd until one of the services we register is assigned the same Mach port name in launchd's IPC space as the original coreservicesd port.
-At this point, any process that looks up `com.apple.CoreServices.coreservicesd` in launchd will receive a send right to our fake service rather than the real coreservicesd.
+At this point, any process that looks up com.apple.CoreServices.coreservicesd in launchd will receive a send right to our fake service rather than the real coreservicesd.
 We then run a MITM server on the fake service port, inspecting all Mach ports in the messages received from clients before sending them along to the real coreservicesd.
-Eventually a privileged client will connect and send us its task port, allowing us to extract the host-priv port.
-Once we have the host-priv port, we can get the task port for any task on the system.
+At this point we send a message to sysdiagnose causing it to run a tailspin, which causes sysdiagnose to connect to our fake coreservicesd port and send us its task port.
+Since sysdiagnose has the `task_for_pid-allow` entitlement, we can now get the task port for any process.

-In order to (mostly) restore proper functioning of the system, we use the host-priv port to obtain launchd's task port, and then use launchd's task port to replace launchd's send right to our fake service port back with a send right to the real coreservicesd.
+In order to (mostly) restore proper functioning of the system, we use sysdiagnose to obtain launchd's task port, and then use launchd's task port to replace launchd's send right to our fake service port back with a send right to the real coreservicesd.
 That way future clients can actually reach coreservicesd.